Faity/ComfyUI-Workflow-Generator/public/UserManual.md

 -   **Be specific:** Mention model types (SDXL, SD 1.5), techniques (Inpainting, ControlNet), and styles (photorealistic, anime) in your prompt.
 -   **Provide context:** Explain the goal.
 Instead of "Two KSamplers," say "One KSampler for a base image and a second for a hi-res fix."
 -   **Check components:** After generation, always check the "Requirements" section to ensure you have installed all necessary models and custom nodes.

+---

+## Technical Details

+-   **RFC Compliance:** The workflow generator is designed to create workflows that comply with the official ComfyUI RFCs (Request for Comments).
+This ensures that the generated workflows are modern, standardized, and compatible with future versions of ComfyUI.